AWegnerGitHub/awegnergithub.github.io-content/2015_05_03_why-i-moved-from-wordpress-to-pelican.md

 ## My Issues with Wordpress

-The problem I had with Wordpress was that it was just to bulky for the simple posts I was making.
+The problem I had with Wordpress was that it was just too bulky for the simple posts I was making.
 I needed a database, a full web server (or a hosting provider), and either time to hunt for the "perfect" plugin(s) or PHP knowledge to do it myself.
 Early in my development career, I used PHP a lot.
 That was part of the reason I chose Wordpress.